dumlutimuralp/antrea-packet-walks/part_c/README.md

 At this stage, the Kernel IP stack of Worker 1 node receives the flow from antrea-gw0 interface and the flow will  is processed by iptables NAT rules.
 Iptables NAT rules on Worker 1 node are shown below.

-Basically Kube Services chain "KUBE-SVC-EKL7ZEFK3VFJKKGJ" applies destination NAT on flows destined to backendsvc service IP and picks either backend1 or backend2 as the destination.
-This is typical Kube-proxy managed, iptables driven "ClusterIP" type of Kubernetes service functionality which is providing distributed load balancing for flows within a Kubernetes cluster.
+Basically Kube Services chain "KUBE-SVC-EKL7ZEFK3VFJKKGJ" applies destination NAT on flows destined to backendsvc service IP and picks either backend1 pod or backend2 pod as the destination.
+This is typical kube-proxy managed, iptables driven "ClusterIP" type of Kubernetes service functionality which is providing distributed load balancing for flows within a Kubernetes cluster.

 <pre><code>
 vmware@worker1:~$ sudo iptables -t nat -L -n